Jack Cole (choreographer): Teaching

 When Cole started work at Columbia Pictures in 1944, he assembled his own company of dancers whom he trained in the style he sometimes called "jazz-ethnic-ballet" through daily classes on the Columbia lot.
 Cole drilled his students in classical ballet technique using the Cecchetti method, as well as flamenco, ethnic and modern dance, and gymnastics, and brought in Uday Shankar to instruct them in the techniques of bharata nāṭyam during the six to nine months that preceded actual rehearsals for a film.
-Among his students were Gwen Verdon and Carole Haney, both of whom achieved even greater renown working with Bob Fosse.
+Among his students were Gwen Verdon and Carol Haney, both of whom achieved even greater renown working with Bob Fosse.

 Cole continued teaching for the rest of his life, both in his role as choreographer in nightclubs and on Broadway and in Hollywood, and later at Jacob's Pillow and at the University of California, Los Angeles, where he had been teaching for two years before his death in 1974.

 Cole was a perfectionist, who demanded the same of his students and those he was working with.
 As Chita Rivera recalled "He dictated every last detail of how he wanted you to twist an arm or the exact shape you needed with your hands.
 I remember once he worked with us for hours on how a particular handclap should sound."

 Cole could also be abusive; as he told Dance Magazine in 1968, "Sometimes you have to slap them.
 Sometimes you have to kiss them."
 He cursed at nearly everyone, even his long-term friends and collaborators, and once dragged a student by her hair across the rehearsal room floor and threatened to toss another out a second-story window.

-Even so, he acquired a loyal following of students and collaborators.
-He could be extremely patient, as he was with Jane Russell and Marilyn Monroe while filming "Diamonds Are a Girl's Best Friend".
-If not for Cole, it is unlikely Gwen Verdon would have gone on to achieve fame as a dancer; without his instruction, many stage and screen actresses probably would not be remembered as dancers today.
-Even so, Cole never attained the recognition enjoyed by the likes of Fosse and Robbins.
+He gained a following of students and collaborators.
+He was patient, as he was with Jane Russell and Marilyn Monroe while filming "Diamonds Are a Girl's Best Friend".[14]
+Without Cole, it is unlikely Gwen Verdon would have achieved fame as a dancer; without his instruction, many stage and screen actresses might not be remembered as dancers today.[20]
+However, Cole did not attain the same level of recognition as Fosse and Robbins.